tsayeau/weakgreeterIRCBot/README.md

 - AddQuote: .addquote will add a new string of text to the quote database. ".addquote trefirefem: WE DID IT REDDIT!"

+- Wiki: .wiki searchs wikipedia and provides a 2 sentance summary of the page. '.wiki Canada'.

-- Help: .help, weakgreeter will respond with the command menu.
+- Help: .help, weakgreeter will respond with a link to the command menu.

 # weakgreeter requires the following non standard modules: